a1v0/a1v0.de/README.md

 The frontend is made with Next and TypeScript.
 Articles are currently stored in Markdown format inside my repo and are being served and rendered using [Contentlayer](https://contentlayer.dev/).
 This brilliant tool handles pretty much everything for me.
 I think (though don't understand Next enough to verify at present) that it even creates static HTML files for these during the build process.
 This means, I presume, that the content pages will be loaded statically rather than dynamically.
 Pretty neat!

+## Deployment

+This site is deployed by Netlify and runs on a custom domain, [a1v0.de](https://a1v0.de). `main` is the production branch.

+Development is done in `dev`.
+Articles, too, are written in `dev`, just to keep things simple.
+However, while an article is still in a draft state, they are kept in the `draft-articles` directory.

 ## Colour scheme and design

 I'm modelling my design on simple UK government websites like [GOV.UK](https://www.gov.uk/) and [NHS.UK](https://www.nhs.uk/).
 This is in part because I find the designs beautiful in their simplicity and in part because I am not much of a designer myself.